nasa/astrobee/localization/sparse_mapping/theia_map.md

     Theia.
   --work_dir: A temporary work directory to be deleted by the user
     later.
+  --keep_undistorted_images: Do not replace the undistorted images
+    Theia used with the original distorted ones in the sparse map imported from Theia.
+This is for testing purposes.
   --help: Show this help message and exit.

 # Auxiliary import_map tool